grpc/proposal/A55-xds-stateful-session-affinity.md

 * maintain a map - let's call it `address_map`.
 The key is (IP:port)
   and the value is the tuple
-  `[subchannel, EDS health-status, list of other equivalent addresses]`.
+  `[subchannel, connectivity-state, EDS health-status, list of other equivalent addresses]`.
   When a host (endpoint) has multiple addresses (e.g. IPv6 vs IPv4 or due to multiple network interfaces) they are said to be equivalent addresses.
   Whenever we get an updated list of addresses from the resolver, we create an entry in the map for each address, and populate the list of equivalent addresses and EDS health-status.
-The subchannel is based on subchannel creation/destruction or connection/disconnection from the child policy.
+The subchannel is wrapped and is updated, also the `connectivity-state`, based on subchannel creation/destruction or connection/disconnection from the child policy.
 The equivalent address list computation on each resolver update is performed as shown in the following pseudo-code: